genomeannotation/transvestigator/README.md

 transvestigator
 ===============

 Validates transcriptome and prepares it for submission to the NCBI.
-See [genomeannotation.github.io/transvestigator/](genomeannotation.github.io/transvestigator/)
+See documentation [here](genomeannotation.github.io/transvestigator/).